RickCastle2018/wallets-manager/README.md

 #### POST /nfts/buy

-It's simple: send money from user-wallet to game-wallet.
+Mint new NFT and send to user.

 ```js
 Q: